 \mypara{Image co-segmentation algorithm.} We adopt the state-of-the-art image co-segmentation algorithm Spatial and Semantic Modulation (SSM)~\cite{zhang2020deep} to discover raw segments of objects from the object-centric images.
 SSM designs a spatial and semantic modulated deep network to jointly learn the structural and semantic information from the objects in the same class.
-The checkpoint of released SSM model is pre-trained on COCO-SEG dataset~\cite{wang2019robust} with VGG16 backbone~\cite{simonyan2014very}.
+The checkpoint of the released SSM model is pre-trained on COCO-SEG dataset~\cite{wang2019robust} with a VGG16 backbone~\cite{simonyan2014very}.
 We directly apply the model on all the object-centric images for each category without bells and whistles.

-\mypara{Learning object segments ranker.} As mentioned in \autoref{ss_ranking}, we train a $1203$-way classifier with ResNet-50~\cite{he2016deep} backbone using all the object-centric images to rank the candidate segments within each class.
-We use batch size 256 and follow the standard training schedule in the PyTorch implementation~\cite{trainingimagenet}.
+\mypara{Learning an object segments ranker.} As mentioned in \autoref{ss_ranking}, we train a $1203$-way classifier with a ResNet-50 backbone~\cite{he2016deep}, using all the object-centric images, to rank the candidate segments within each class.
+We use a batch size 256 and follow the standard training schedule.
 The classifier achieves 85\% Top-1 accuracy on the training images.
-We use the idea of ``localization by region removal''~\cite{zhang2021simple} to detect the bounding boxes of the objects. \autoref{tab:stats} shows the statistics of the augmented data before and after the ranking via \ourmethod.
+We use the idea of ``localization by region removal'' (LORE)~\cite{zhang2021simple} to detect the bounding boxes of objects. \autoref{tab:stats} shows the statistics of the augmented data before and after the ranking via \ourmethod.